Services for Students and Alumni

 First Destination Graduate Survey

 The office conducts an annual follow-up study of the most recent graduating class to determine their employment and/or graduate study status.
-Career outcomes are available on CDO Online.
+Career outcomes (first destinations and graduate outcomes) are available on CDO Online.

 The staff is available to make presentations on a variety of career-related topics including career options, internships, summer jobs, resume writing, job searching, interviewing, and applying to graduate or professional school.